 The Bigger Picture

-This final represents something significant for watch culture in football.
-PSG without Mbappé — who departed for Real Madrid in summer 2024 — has rebuilt around Dembélé, who is now not just the world's best footballer but one of the most visible watch collectors in sport.
+This final marked something significant for watch culture in football.
+PSG without Mbappé — who departed for Real Madrid in summer 2024 — has rebuilt around Dembélé, who is now not just among the world's best footballers but one of the most visible watch collectors in sport.
 His Richard Mille relationship, whether formal or not, has put the brand firmly at the centre of football's luxury conversation.

 Arsenal, for their part, represent a new generation of Premier League players for whom luxury watches are increasingly part of the culture — but whose specific preferences are only beginning to be documented.
-Tonight in Budapest, that changes.
+As that generation's profile grows, so will the record of what they wear.

-Find the watches worn by tonight's players — 50 verified dealers across 24 countries
+Find the watches worn by the world's top players — 63 verified dealers across 24 countries

 ⌕ Open Watch Finder →